sebivenlo/esd-2024-elasticsearch/presentation/presentation.md

 # Ranking

 - Relevance Ranking: Elasticsearch defaults to using a TF-IDF-based relevance ranking.
-- Field-Based Ranking: This method allows ranking based on the value or score of a specific field.
+- Field-Based Ranking: Ranking based on the value or score of a specific field.
-- Time-Based Ranking: It is possible to rank documents based on a specific time interval or date.
+- Time-Based Ranking: Rank documents based on a specific time interval or date.
-- Custom Ranking: Elasticsearch enables users to create custom ranking strategies, allowing them to implement their own ranking logic.
+- Custom Ranking: User-created ranking strategies.
+Own logic.
 - Spell Correction: Elasticsearch can automatically correct misspelt or incorrectly written words in queries.
 Elasticsearch can correct spelling errors by using “fuzzy” queries.
 Fuzz queries return words similar to a specific word, helping to correct spelling mistakes.
 ---